aws/aws-cli/awscli/examples/omics/create-reference-store.rst

         "name": "my-ref-store"
     }

-For more information, see `Omics Storage <https://docs.aws.amazon.com/omics/latest/dev/sequence-stores.html>`__ in the *Amazon Omics Developer Guide*.
+For more information, see `HealthOmics Storage <https://docs.aws.amazon.com/omics/latest/dev/sequence-stores.html>`__ in the *AWS HealthOmics User Guide*.